Date: 13 March 2017. Gulfport, FL weekend

 their Last Boat.
 I look for them as a matter of course.
 Mostly

 marina docks are locked up tighter than a drum.
 Too many nefarious

 My last trip to Gulfport was relaxing.
-It's only
+I is only

 three hours from the home dock too.